 As per the annual report of freelancer.com in the year 2016, they received a total of 10.6 million job postings from clients with a total of $3 billion in paid transactions.
-India has about 15 million freelancers and they have been significantly boosting the growth of start-ups.
+India has about 15 million freelancers and they have been significantly boosting the growth of startups.
 The survey highlighted that 23% earned in the range of Rs 40-Rs 45 lakh annually.

-Choose Your Audience First
+1. Choose Your Audience First

-Your portfolio should be specific to the professional you aim to cater to.
+Your freelancer portfolio should be specific to the professional you aim to cater to.
 Take time to research what kind of services your clients need, which services are the most sought after and which ones are the highest-paid.
 See how much of those can you include in your portfolio.

 With so many fellow freelancers to compete with, India can prove to be a rather challenging market.
 Consequently, it’s smarter to seek clients with a portfolio that is tailored to their exact needs.

-Create A Website To Showcase Your Work
+2. Create A Website To Showcase Your Work

 As a freelancer in India, you are always looking for ways to stand apart from your peers, nothing will do the job better than by being just you.
 But how do you create your own brand identity?
 You don’t want to end up as yet another freelancer profile, your customer flips through.

-Put Your Best Foot Forward
+3. Put Your Best Foot Forward

-The main objective is to impress the person who is reading your portfolio.
+If you are a freelancer, the main objective is to impress the person who is reading your portfolio.
 First impressions do matter because they help you get a good head-start.
 Make sure you show the best amongst your work.
 Create a portfolio of your personal works.

 Include photos and infographics that best illustrate your skill and style.
 Get good designer tools to make the pictures high-end and impressive.
-Add the elements that are most important, Make sure you choose a good presentation format that is comfortable to the reader, highlights your skills and best work but also gives an all-round idea about you.
+Add the elements that are most important, Make sure you choose a good presentation format that is comfortable to the reader, highlights your skills and best work and also gives an all-round idea about you.
 The digital format is one of the most widely used as it can be immediately sent and can also be easily edited and updated.

-Include Your Pricing
+4. Include Your Pricing

-There are many freelancers who have to deal with clients that are unwilling to pay on time and the correct time.
+There are many freelancers who have to deal with clients that are unwilling to pay on time and at the correct time.
 Try to find a solution so that there are minimum chances of that happening.

 There are millions of online platforms that help you make an impressive online portfolio/website.
-One such platform is jimdo.
+One such platform is Jimdo.
 It offers services to a wide range of professions like bloggers, writers, designers, developers and more.
 It’s really easy to make a portfolio on this website.

-Use White Space
+5. Use White Space

-Yes, white space also plays a very important role in your portfolio.
+Yes, white space also plays a very important role in your freelance portfolio.
 Don't fill the portfolio with too much content because it will become difficult for the client to read or see your portfolio properly.

-Rearrange and Tell a Good Story
+6. Rearrange and Tell a Good Story

 It's always a wise decision to constantly change and update your portfolio.
 Rearrange what's already there and tell it in a better way.
 This works particularly well with physical portfolios but you can also do this with online portfolios.
-Focus on the type of work you want and people you’d like to work with.
+Focus on the type of work you want and the people you’d like to work with.

 Always remember, the career-defining and your best projects go first.
 And it's never a bad idea to also include a few of your independent side-projects.
 On the whole, the person who is reading your portfolio should be convinced that you have skills and you are sincere.

-A Bit of Show Off to Prove That You are Good
+7. A Bit of Show Off to Prove That You are Good

 Let's start with a fair warning, don't overdo this.
 You don't want others to think that you are like the conceited man in "The Little Prince".
 Your main aim here is to show that you are capable in your field of work.